What is ghostwriting?

 That’s well and good for what it’s worth (and good grammar is worth a lot!), but it’s almost always never enough.
 Unless a person has written a book before, s/he will know little about shaping and pacing a lengthy manuscript, about sustaining themes and building suspense or foreshadowing.
 A professional co-author is experienced in just these aspects and much more.

 Being able to deconstruct a story in an English class is not anything like creating a manuscript.
-Your English teacher will probably get stuck in the small picture of sentences and miss the larger needs of your book.
+Your English teacher friend will probably get stuck in the small picture of sentences and miss the larger needs of your book.

 How long will it take?